Patch-Based Inference: Deploying on New Scans

 Summary

-1. load_patch_variables(): Load configuration saved during training
+1. load_patch_variables(): Load the configuration saved during training so preprocessing matches exactly

 3. PatchInferenceEngine: Sliding-window inference with GridSampler and GridAggregator